sdunayer/laravel-taxcloud/README.md

 ----------------
 If you'd like to help with php-taxcloud, your efforts are appreciated!

-However, your code should follow PSR-2 guidelines, and API changes must be accompanied by tests.
+However, your code should at least somewhat closely follow PSR-2 guidelines, and API changes should be accompanied by tests.

 Getting Started
 ----------------